comp0160/comp0160.github.io/lab4.md

 * What about in hardware?
 * How does it compare to the use of audio we discussed last week?
 * Can you think of any interesting special cases?
+* If you have any concrete examples, please bring them along!

+## Discussion: Coursework

+The [individual coursework assignment](coursework.html) was also released this week.
+You are encouraged to read through the brief before this week's practical.
+There will be an opportunity to discuss what is expected of you and how you might approach it.
+If you have questions, this would be a good time to ask.